qat.experimental.dialect.pulse.ir package

 Access a non-variadic construct which appears before any variadic arguments.

-- class GaussianWaveformOp(width, amplitude, rise)
+- class GaussianWaveformOp(width, amplitude, fractional_breadth, regularize, *drag_coefficients)

 Bases: